Ernest Frederick II

-Young duke
+Early life

-He was the third but eldest surviving son of Ernst Frederick I, Duke of Saxe-Hildburghausen and Countess Sophia Albertine of Erbach-Erbach.
-At the age of 16, he succeeded his father as Duke of Saxe-Hildburghausen in 1724.
-As a result, his mother, the Dowager Duchess Sophia Albertine, acted as a regent on his behalf until he reached adulthood five years later.
+Ernst Frederick II was born on 17 December 1707 as the third but eldest surviving son of Ernst Frederick I, Duke of Saxe-Hildburghausen and Countess Sophia Albertine of Erbach-Erbach.

+The prince was educated in Jena, Geneva, and Utrecht.
+In 1722, he and his brother Louis Frederick traveled to France, where they took part in the coronation of Louis XV.
+At the age of 16, he succeeded his father as Duke of Saxe-Hildburghausen on 9 March 1724.
+As a result, his mother, the Dowager Duchess Sophia Albertine, acted as a regent on his behalf until 1728.

-Appointments
+Reign

+Ernest Frederick inherited a duchy that was heavily in debt.
+In 1729, due to lack of funds, he was forced to close the Gymnasuam Illustre, which his grandfather, Ernest, Duke of Saxe-Hildburghausen had founded in 1715.
+In 1730, at the intercession of his mother, the Jews were granted a special letter of protection that gave them extended rights.

-In 1743 he received an Infantry Regiment from Charles Theodore, Elector of Bavaria as a Lieutenant-General.
+In 1733 he traveled to the court of Charles VI, Holy Roman Emperor in Vienna, where he was appointed imperial colonel field marshal on the recommendation of his uncle Joseph of Saxe-Hildburghausen.
+In 1743, he received an Infantry Regiment from Charles Theodore, Elector of Bavaria as a Lieutenant-General.
 Later, Charles VII, Holy Roman Emperor appointed him Quartermaster-General.

-Always ailing in body and mind, he was helpless in the face of the problems of the duchy.
-In the meantime, the indebtedness of the duchy had become so high that total public revenues did not even cover the interest.

-Family
+He suffered from physical and mental health issues and was unable to address the duchy’s fiscal crisis.
+The state’s indebtedness had grown so large that its regular revenues were no longer sufficient to cover interest payments.

+Marriage and issue

 In Fürstenau on 19 June 1726 Ernst Frederick married Caroline of Erbach-Fürstenau (d.
 July 1745).
 They had four children: